-This comes in handy if you need a harmonious relation between 2 elements, for example if you’re creating font size hierarchies or element sizes.
+This comes in handy if you need a harmonious relation between 2 elements, for example, if you’re creating font size hierarchies or element sizes.
 A button that is 55 pixels high and 89 pixels wide will appear surprisingly harmonious – science!

 Information Architecture: Miller’s Number

 The full title of George A. Millers publication is the perfect summary: “The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information”.
-Miller states that the human brain has short-term memory capacity of 7±2 information chunks.
+Miller states that the human brain has a short-term memory capacity of 7±2 information chunks.

 Even though there are newer findings that state that the human brain can store much more information in an episodic buffer, the 7±2 theory is still a really good reminder to keep blocks of information compact.